guilherme-pereira/QTLpoly/docs/2-tetraploid_example.md

 ## 5.2 5.6
 ```

 Since it takes some time to run all permutations, we will use the information previously obtained for $\alpha = 0.05$, i.e. 95\% quantile, in the subsequent FEIM analyses.
+Remember you are supposed to run the permutation method for all the 12 linkage groups together (for our potato example).

 ## Interval mapping